Housing Assistance Payment (HAP)

 To be eligible for HAP, you must first apply for and be approved for social housing support by your local authority.
 If your household is already on your local authority’s housing list, you will be eligible for HAP.
 If you are on your local authority’s housing list and currently in receipt of Rent Supplement, you will be eligible for HAP.

-Rent Supplement will still be available from the Department of Employment Affairs and Social Protection for people who do not qualify for social housing support – for example, someone who is temporarily unemployed.
+Rent Supplement is still available from the Department of Social Protection for people who do not qualify for social housing support – for example, someone who is temporarily unemployed.
 Normally, you need to show that you have been renting in the private sector for at least six months of the previous year and that you could afford your rent at the beginning of the tenancy.

 You may also qualify if you have received Rent Supplement at any time during the 12 months before applying.